Grace Pilot Project in Columbia

 - .011 lbs of Nitrogen Oxides (NOx) and

-- Additionally, the application discloses essentially no Particulate Matter (PM) (we say “essentially” because the PM will be less than a pound a year, which amounts to two ten-thousandths of a pound of PM a day (.0002) or half a pound per year based on our operating hours)
+- Essentially no Particulate Matter (PM) (we say “essentially” because the PM will be less than a pound a year, which amounts to two ten-thousandths of a pound of PM a day (.0002) or half a pound per year based on our operating hours)

 See the permit application for details.